Genivia/ugrep/README.md

 applied to the search results and the locations of each `FILE` found.
 To avoid confusion, files and directories specified as command-line arguments to **ugrep** are never ignored.

+Note that exclude glob patterns take priority over include glob patterns when specified with command line options.
+By contrast, negated glob patterns specified with `!` in `--ignore-files` files take priority.
+This effectively overrides the exclusions and resolves conflicts in favor of listing matching files that are explicitly specified as exceptions and should be included in the search.

 See also [Using gitignore-style globs to select directories and files to search](#globs).